cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/policies.md

 ### Queries

 AWS Foundational Security Best Practices performs the following checks:
+  - Security contact information should be provided for an AWS account
   - certificate has less than 30 days to be renewed
   - API Gateway REST and WebSocket API logging should be enabled
   - API Gateway REST API stages should be configured to use SSL certificates for backend authentication